SelectUSA/events/events/_posts/2019-09-09-hong-kong-textiles-seminar-2019.md

 ### Seminar on the U.S. Textiles & Apparel Industry

 SelectUSA will host an FDI-focused seminar for the textile and apparel industry in **Hong Kong, China** on **September 9, 2019** at the **Hong Kong Productivity Council**.
 In addition to learning more about the U.S. business climate and SelectUSA services for companies in Hong Kong, attendees will have the opportunity to meet with investment specialist from SelectUSA.
-Participating U.S. eEconomic development organizations will also have the opportunity to promote their locations and meet directly with potential investors during the event.
+Participating U.S. economic development organizations will also have the opportunity to promote their locations and meet directly with potential investors during the event.

 For more information, **please contact [Gary Kwan](mailto:gary.kwan@trade.gov)**.